margomerritt/Mapping_Earthquakes/README.md

 ## Overview of Project

 ### Purpose
 Visualizes earthquake data through interactive maps.
 Shows the differences between the magnitude of earthquakes all over the world for the last seven days.
+The three map options are Streets, Satellite, and Outdoors.
+The three layer groups are: Earthquakes, Tectonic, and Major Earthquakes.

 ### Webpage link